 America’s population grows by at least two or three million a year, creating great demand for low- and mid-priced apartments in the rental market.
 In response to this demand increase, Zumper and Zillow have appeared.
 But these apps aren’t the ones you can use only to find a rental.
-These are the platforms that solve your big rental problem first and help you overcome smaller rental challenges later.
+These apartment finder platforms solve your big rental problem first and help you overcome smaller rental challenges later.

 If you’re planning to build a rental search platform, consider the success of Zumper and Zillow.
-Zumper makes around $55 million a year, while Zillow’s annual revenue is up to a tremendous $1.3 billion.
+Zumper, a property rental marketplace, makes around $55 million a year, while Zillow’s annual revenue is up to a tremendous $1.3 billion.
 But it’s not only the money that matters.
-Millions of tenants keep using these apps even after they find and rent apartments, just like the agents who obtain new clients and go on using these platforms.
-In this article, we tell you what Zumper and Zillow do to provide a great rental search experience, match renters and landlords, and convince users to stay with their services.
+Millions of tenants keep using these apps even after finding homes and renting them, just like the agents and brokers who obtain new clients and go on using these platforms.
+In this article, we tell you what Zumper and Zillow do to provide a great rental search experience, match renters and landlords, ensure good property management, and convince users to stay with their services.

 Helping users find their dream home

 Similar to other rental search platforms, Zumper and Zillow bring users, landlords, real estate agents, and building managers together.
 This allows these platforms to provide a wide selection of apartments and a stable flow of new offers.
 But how exactly do these apps attract and retain tenants?

 Enabling strong search filters